AhemdSaeed/prodev-mobile-setup/mobile-development-setup/README.md

-# prodev-mobile-setup

->> To successfully complete
-- Node.js LTS installed
-- VS Code (our recommended IDE)
-- macOS, Linux, or Windows
-- Expo Go installed on your physical device (Android or iOS)

-## Instructions

-- you should already have Node.js LTS, VS Code
-- This task focuses on setting up Expo Go

-## Steps to Install Expo Go
+Setup process and any challenges faced in Mobile Development Environment Steps to Install Expo Go
+Setting Up and Testing Your Mobile Development Environment Objective Mobile development demands more computational resources compared to web development.
+To ensure a smooth development experience, we will be using the Expo Framework for React Native, which simplifies mobile app development and testing.

-- Visit the official Expo Go homepage: https://expo.dev/go.
+Visit the official Expo Go homepage: https://expo.dev/go.
-- Select the latest SDK version.
+Select the latest SDK version.
-- Click on Install for your device:
+Click on Install for your device:
-     * Android: Install from the Google Play Store.
-     * iOS: Install from the Apple App Store.
+Android: Install from the Google Play Store. iOS: Install from the Apple App Store.
-- Open the Expo Go app on your device.
+Open the Expo Go app on your device.
-- Create a new account or log in if you already have one.
+Create a new account or log in if you already have one.

-## To install project

->> npx create-expo-app@latest NameApp <<

-## To Start The Project

-- cd Dir Name folder

->> npx expo start <<
+Create Your First Mobile App
+Create Your First Mobile App
+Set up your first mobile application using the Expo Router template.
+Document the scaffolding process and understand the file structure of a React Native application using Expo.

+Document what happens when you reset the project

+I placed the command npm run reset-project in the terminal appeared a question Do you want to move existing files to /app-example instead of deleting them?
+(Y/n) when answering yes, it moves them to the exsmble app folder and deletes unnecessary files.
+I answered no because I do not want to transfer the files again, I want to delete them permanently did these things
+❌ /app deleted.

+❌ /components deleted.

+❌ /hooks deleted.

+❌ /constants deleted.

+❌ /scripts deleted.

+📁 New /app directory created.

+📄 app/index.tsx created.

+📄 app/_layout.tsx created.

+deleted many unused files and also removed all items from the main page.